sajayprakash/megathread/readme.md

 # My Megathread
-This is a list of all the useful apps, softwares, extensions and other stuff I use/found on the internet.
+This is a list of all the useful apps, websites, extensions and other stuff I use/found on the internet.

 # Contents
 - ## [Emoji](#emoji-1)